HealthCatalyst/documentation/templates/model-pre-processing/seasonality-handling.md

 ## Why is it helpful?

 One has to do some simple feature engineering in order to take advantage of potential seasonality effects in a dataset.
-This works simply by transforming a date-time column into multiple columns that represent MonthOfYear, WeekOfYear, DayOfMonth, DayOfWeek, etc.
+This works simply by transforming a date-time column into multiple columns that represent MonthOfYear, WeekOfYear, DayOfMonth, etc.

 ## So, how do we do it?